terrance-mcgee/python-hello/README.md

-## This Game is just random questions
+## This quiz is just random questions.